about the specialization

 characteristics of the field and career opportunities for graduates

-Teaching of the specialization Illustration and Graphic Art is carried out in respective studios according to specializations.
+Teaching of the specialization Didactic Illustration is carried out in respective studios according to specializations.
 Graduates have knowledge within the field of classic and new technical equipment and are able to use it independently or in appropriate combinations.
 Training obtained can be used according to individual specialization.
 The graduate can work as an independent creator or as a member of creative teams in graphics, advertising and DTP studios, museums, galleries and other cultural institutions, in educational institutions, public administration, business and enterprise, in web design, animation studios, as art director in a publishing company, to create E-learning, teaching aids, etc. The training can be used to address challenges in public space within exhibition and exposition projects in collaboration with architectural work.
 Graduates‘ knowledge and experience is evenly distributed among specialized practical skills and theoretical knowledge in the field of art culture and artistic creativity.
 Graduates are able to use acquired training for their own expression of a belief as well as for an original realization of assignments.
-Graduates of this three-year Bachelor's Degree Study Program are well-equipped for practical careers.
-The most talented graduates can meet the conditions for admission to continue in the Master’s Degree Study Program at the FUD, another UWB faculty or any university in the Czech Republic and abroad.
+Graduates of this four-year Bachelor's Degree Study Program are well-equipped for practical careers.
+The most talented graduates can meet the conditions for admission to continue in the Master’s Degree Study Program at the LSFDA, another UWB faculty or any university in the Czech Republic and abroad.

 entrance examinations for the above specializations